‘Will And Grace’ Reboot To Ignore Events Of ‘Bummer’ Series Finale — What A Bummer! [Opinion]

 Until today, that is.

-On Wednesday, writers for TV Line confirmed through an interview with series creators Max Mutchnick and David Kohan that the events from the 2006 Will and Grace finale, aptly titled “The Finale,” would be completely redacted from the reboot, thereby retconning the two BFF’s epic fallout and tear-filled reunion 20 years later as parents, spouses and coincidentally, as two of the semi-realest fictional characters in television history.
+On Wednesday, writers for TV Line confirmed through an interview with series creators Max Mutchnick and David Kohan that the events from the 2006 Will and Grace finale, aptly titled “The Finale,” would be completely redacted from the reboot, thereby retconning the two BFF’s epic fallout and tear-filled reunion 20 years later as parents and spouses (to other men).

 “Kohan and Mutchnick [stated] to Entertainment Weekly that the original ending — in which Will and Grace lost touch as they started new families of their own with Vince (Bobby Cannavale) and Leo (Harry Connick Jr.), respectively — will be completely ignored when the revival premieres on Sept.
 28 (NBC, 9/8c),” TV Line explains.